 We began technical validation to connect newborns cry and Perinatal Asphyxia.
 During this period, we sought for sample data and iterated on several algorithms for predicting Asphyxia.
 The result was a unique algorithm.

 Eyenimi is a medical doctor and holds a Masters in Public Health from the University of London.
 He is presently a Clinical fellow at Maidstone and Tunbridge Wells NHS Trust, UK; and has been involved in primary healthcare in Rivers state, Nigeria for over 5 years.

 Business Development Lead

 Urbain has over 12 years’ experience in: business analysis and strategy (Bombardier Aerospace); management consulting (KPMG LLP, Capital Consulting Group); and electrical engineering (LG Electronics).
 He presently works as a Senior Value Manager at Workday.

-Prof. Alikor is a Pediatric Neurologist with over 30 years clinical experience.
-He is the Director of Medical Research and Training at University of Port Harcourt, Nigeria.
+Prof. Alikor is a Pediatric Neurologist and Director of Medical Research and Training at University of Port Harcourt, Nigeria.

-Prof Opara is a consultant neonatologist at the University of Port Harcourt Teaching Hospital.
-She has over 10 years of experience in teaching and research.
+Dr Opara is a Consultant Neonatologist at the University of Port Harcourt Teaching Hospital, Nigeria.

 Prof Sant'Anna is an Associate Professor of Pediatrics at McGill University and practising Neonatologist at McGill University Health Centre.